-Mitigation Measure, Lease Measure or Standard Condition of Approval Timing and Methods Responsible Parties Air Quality, Meteorol MM AQ-1.
+Mitigation Measure, Lease Measure or Standard Condition of Approval Timing and Methods Responsible Parties Air Quality, Meteorology and Greenhouse Gases: Construction MM AQ-1.
 Harbor Craft Used During Construction.
 All harbor craft with C1 or C2 marine engines must utilize a USEPA Tier-3 engine, or cleaner.
 All dredging equipment shall be electric.
 Timing: During specified construction phases Methods: This measure shall be incorporated into the LAHD bid and contract specifications for all construction work to reduce the impact of construction diesel emissions.
 The contractor shall adhere to these specifications throughout construction phases.
 Enforcement shall include oversight by the LAHD project/construction manager or designated building inspectors to ensure compliance with contract specifications.
-1. This measure shall be met unless the contractor is able to provide proof that one of the following circumstances exists: • A piece of specialized equipment is unavailable in a controlled form, or within the required Tier level, within the state of California, including through a leasing agreement; • A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application process is not yet approved, or the application has been approved, but funds are not yet available; • A contractor has ordered a control device for a piece of equipment planned for use on the project, or the contractor has ordered a new piece of controlled equipment to replace the uncontrolled equipment, but that order has not been completed by the manufacturer or dealer.
+1. This measure shall be met unless the contractor is able to provide proof that one of the following circumstances exists: A piece of specialized equipment is unavailable in a controlled form, or within the required Tier level, within the state of California, including through a leasing agreement; A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application has been approved, but funds are not yet available; A contractor has ordered a control device for a piece of equipment planned for use on the project, or the contractor has not been completed by the manufacturer or dealer.
 In addition, for this exemption to apply, the contractor must attempt to lease controlled equipment to avoid using Implementation: LAHD through Construction Contractor Monitoring and Reporting: Environmental Management Division, Construction Management Division